 8.3.5.6.4 Effect of receipt

 The receipt of this primitive by the MAC entity causes the MAC to start the transfer of data octets.
-Parameters in the TXSTATUS can be included in transmitted MPDUs.
+Parameters in the TXSTATUS are returned to the MAC which can then include them in transmitted MPDUs.
 See Annex P for use of TXSTATUS parameters for timing.

 P771L45

 RCPI is a parameter included in the PHY-RXEND.indication primitive that the PHY provides the local MAC entity.
-If present, RCPI is a measure of the received RF power averaged over all of the receive chains in the data portion of a received frame.
+If present, RCPI is a measure of the received RF power averaged over all of the receive chains in the data portion of a received PPDU.

 Clause 10